Mateusz-Kowalewski-Mobica/Vulkan-Samples/samples/extensions/extended_dynamic_state2/README.md

 However, with dynamic state 2 the number of pipelines can be reduced because of possibility to change parameters of `Depth Bias`, `Primitive Restart`, `Rasterizer Discard` and `Patch Control Points` by calling `cmdSetDepthBiasEnableEXT`, `cmdSetPrimitiveRestartEnableEXT`, `cmdSetRasterizerDiscardEnableEXT` and `cmdSetPatchControlPointsEXT` before `draw_model`.

-With usage of above functions we can reduce number of pipelines dramatically.
+With usage of above functions we can reduce number of pipelines.

 ```C+
 ...